-Pregnant women and people frequently need to make decisions about the care they want during their pregnancy, birth and afterwards.
-This article explains your right to make decisions and suggests approaches which may help with your decision-making.
+This article explains your right to make decisions about the care you want during your pregnancy, birth and afterwards.
+It also suggests approaches that may help with your decision-making.
 There is more information about your rights and tools to help you get what you want in your pregnancy and birth journey in our book AIMS Guide to Your Rights in Pregnancy & Birth (principal author Emma Ashworth.)

 The charity Birthrights has produced a factsheet 'Your basic birth rights' that has been translated into sixteen languages, available to print and download from here

-For information about how to interpret the research which has been used to make recommendations about maternity care see Understanding quantitative research evidence.
+For information about how to interpret the research that has been used to make recommendations about maternity care see Understanding quantitative research evidence.

-The basic position is that every adult has the right to make decisions about what medical treatments or procedures to accept.
+The basic position is that every adult has the right to decide whether or not to accept a medical treatment or procedure.
 This ‘principle of autonomy’ is protected under the common law of England, Wales, and Scotland, as well as under Article 8 of the European Convention on Human Rights.

-This means that doctors and midwives have a legal duty to ensure that a person has validly given consent before they carry out any procedure, however routine or minor.
+This means that doctors and midwives have a legal duty to ensure that you have validly given consent before they carry out any procedure, however routine or minor.
 To be legally valid, consent must be informed, and freely given.

-For more on the laws relating to consent and capacity see the Birthrights’ factsheets ‘Consenting to treatment” (birthrights.org.uk/factsheets/consenting-to-treatment) and ‘Mental Capacity and Maternity Care’ (birthrights.org.uk/factsheets/mental-capacity-and-maternity-care/).”
+For more on the laws relating to consent and capacity see the Birthrights’ factsheets ‘Consenting to treatment” (birthrights.org.uk/factsheets/consenting-to-treatment), ‘Mental Capacity and Maternity Care’ (birthrights.org.uk/factsheets/mental-capacity-and-maternity-care/), and the AIMS Guide to Your Rights in Pregnancy and Birth (AIMS Guide to Your Rights in Pregnancy & Birth – AIMS UK Shop).

 If a doctor or midwife says that a particular course of action (such as having a baby at home or declining an induction) will ‘increase the risk’, you may want to ask them what they mean by this.
 For example, they might say one option ‘doubles the chance of a stillbirth.’
 This could mean that the risk goes from 1 in 2000 to 1 in 1000.
 The risk is doubled, but it’s still a small risk.
 What you need to know is how big the actual risks are - so ask them for this information (the actual number or percentage).